 ARIZONA RURAL BROADBAND DEVELOPMENT GRANT

-Under Governor's Ducey's leadership, Arizona allocated $3 million in taxpayer funding to expand broadband services in underserved rural areas across the state.
-The Arizona Rural Broadband Development Grant will be used to support planning and deployment, enabling Arizona communities to more easily access broadband services at speeds and prices equal to national averages in rural areas, and provide consistent and reliable service.
+The Arizona Broadband Development Grant is funded by $3 million in taxpayer funding to expand broadband services in underserved rural areas across the state.
+The grant supports planning and deployment, enabling Arizona communities to more easily access broadband services at speeds and prices equal to national averages in rural areas, and provide consistent and reliable service.

 Eligible applicants are Arizona cities and towns with a population of fewer than 150,000 that are not part of a larger contiguous metro area; Arizona counties with a population of fewer than 750,000; federally-based Indian tribes located in Arizona; established non-profit enterprises focused on economic development in Arizona; and for-profit enterprises with a minimum of five years operating history in the telecommunications industry.